metatensor/metatrain/docs/src/getting-started/override.rst

 Modifying Parameters (Command Line Overrides)
 ---------------------------------------------

-For quick adjustments, command-line overrides are also an option.
-The changes above can be achieved by:
+For quick adjustments or additions to an options file, command-line overrides are also possibility.
+The changes above can be achieved by typing:

 .. code-block:: bash

    metatensor-models train options.yaml \
-      -y architecture.model.soap.cutoff=7.0 architecture.training.num_epochs=200
+      -r architecture.model.soap.cutoff=7.0 architecture.training.num_epochs=200

-Here, the ``-y`` flag is used to parse the override flags.
-More details on override syntax are available at https://hydra.cc/docs/advanced/override_grammar/basic/.
+Here, the ``-r`` or equivalent ``--override`` flag is used to parse the override flags.
+The syntax follows a dotlist-style string format where each level of the options is seperated by a ``.``.
+For example to use single precision as the base precision for your training use ``-r base_precision=32``

 .. note::

-   For your reference and reproducibility purposes `metatensor-models` always writes the fully expanded options to the ``.hydra`` subdirectory inside the ``output`` directory of your current training run.
+   Command line overrides allow adding new values to your training parameters and override the architectures as well as the parameters of your provided options file.